 New!
 The Library offers American Indian Histories and Cultures and Indigenous Peoples of North America — complementary resources providing information on how, for five centuries, Native Americans have continued to define themselves in the face of colonization and genocide.

-American Indian Histories and Cultures from Adam Matthew is comprised of material selected from the Newberry Library’s Edward E. Ayer Collection: a vast archive of more than a million manuscript pages, 130,000 volumes, 2,000 maps, 500 atlases, 11,000 photographs, and 3,500 drawings and paintings.
+American Indian Histories and Cultures is comprised of material selected from the Newberry Library’s Edward E. Ayer Collection: a vast archive of more than a million manuscript pages, 130,000 volumes, 2,000 maps, 500 atlases, 11,000 photographs, and 3,500 drawings and paintings.

 Material selected from the archive covers a variety of cultural perspectives across space and time — from Mexico to Canada, from the 16th to the 20th century — and includes diaries, travel journals and ledger books from early European expeditions, rare printed books, paintings of Indian life and people by European and Native artists, photographs, ethnographic accounts, and American Indian journalism from the 1960s through the 1990s.